neulwing/Kozakura35/README.md

 The KZ-35 is a bottom mount keyboard based on the QAZ 35% layout.
 The project is intended to freely 3D-printable and a fun little project for those hand-wiring their first keyboard.

 Both the KZ-35 and QAZ are 10.25u by 4u.
 On the 3rd row, instead of having 2* 1.5u keys on either side, the KZ-35 has a 1.25u key on the right-side with the rest filled out with 1u keys.
+By splitting the L-SHIFT and Z key, you can easily access the capital letters.

-On the 4th row, you have 2* 1u keys on both sides of the 6.25u spacebar.
+Currently on the 4th row, you have 2* 1u keys on both sides of the 6.25u spacebar, but I may decide to upload some variations in the future.

 The case is seamless and in one solid piece.
 No need for a top cover as the screws are hidden underneath the keycaps.